janghyeon-lee/janghyeon-lee.github.io/_pages/about.md

 <hr> <!-- Soft line after Curriculum Vitae -->

 # 🎉 News
 - *2025.01*: I am fortunate to receive the CSE Data Science Initiative (DSI) Fellowship.
-We will be taking Spatial AI to the Sun 🌞!
+We will be taking Spatial AI to the Sun! 🌞

 <details>
   <summary>&nbsp;Click to expand (2024)</summary>